Sigma-Labs-XYZ/Example-Technical-Tests/digits/README.md

   - `100` -> `100`
   - `4231` -> `4321`
   - `1923` -> `9321`
-2. Given a number, identify the largest three-digit sequence within it (without rearrangement).
+2. Given a number, identify the largest continuous 3-digit sequence within it (without rearrangement).
   - `4449994` -> `999`
-  - `1290099` -> `900`
+  - `1270099` -> `700`
   - `120800000033` -> `800`
+3. Given a number, identify the smallest number that can be formed by rearranging any continuous 3-digit sequence.
+  - `010` -> `100`
+  - `13872134` -> `873`
-3. Given a number, identify the difference between the largest number that can be formed from any 3-digit sequence and the smallest number that can be formed from any 3-digit sequence within it.
+4. Given a number, identify the difference between the largest number that can be formed by rearranging any continuous 3-digit sequence and the smallest number that can be formed from by rearranging any continuous 3-digit sequence within it.
   - `123` -> `198` (smallest: 123, largest: 321)
   - `400099` -> `990` (smallest: 000, largest: 990)
-4. Given a list of numbers, find the total difference between the largest and smallest three-digit sequences within each one (without rearrangement).
+5. Given a list of numbers, find the total difference between the largest and smallest 3-digit sequences within each one (without rearrangement).
-5. Given a list of numbers, find the average of the smallest numbers that can be formed from any continuous 4-digit sequence in each number.
+6. Given a list of numbers, find the average of the smallest numbers that can be formed from any continuous 4-digit sequence in each number.